nheeren/material_intensity_db/CONTRIBUTING.md

 In order to make a (data) contribution to this repository please consider the following guidelines:

 1. Primary data must be provided (i.e. `required == TRUE` as defined in the[codebook](codebook.md)) and cannot be left empty.
-2. Provision of secondary data is optional, but encouraged.
+2. Provision of secondary data columns is optional, but encouraged.
+3. Adding the data source to the [BibTeX reference file](references/) is also optional.
-3. Adhere to the given CSV [data format](#Data Format)
+4. Adhere to the given CSV [data format](#Data Format)
-4. Create a [pull request](https://help.github.com/articles/creating-a-pull-request/).
+5. Create a [pull request](https://help.github.com/articles/creating-a-pull-request/).
 It is also possible to [edit files online on github](https://help.github.com/articles/editing-files-in-another-user-s-repository/), which may be inconvenient for larger changes.

 We encourage the use of the [liberated_data project](https://github.com/nheeren/liberated_data) if you are extracting data from non-portable, such as figures or tables in PDF files.